rsonger/software-engineering-lab/_posts/2022-05-02-animations.md

             )
 ```

-The first thing we do is confirm that we have a reference to the uniform variable. `self.variableRef` is set to `None` when the `Uniform` object initializes, but then it receives a value in the `locateVariable` method.
-So our message to the programmer is a reminder to call `locateVariable` before `uploadData`.
+The first thing we do is confirm that we have a reference to the uniform variable. `self.variable_ref` is set to `None` when the `Uniform` object initializes, but then it receives a value in the `locate_variable` method.
+So our message to the programmer is a reminder to call `locate_variable` before `upload_data`.
 Then we check the data type of this uniform variable and upload the data with the appropriate [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} function.

-<input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the `uniform.py` file.
+<input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the `openGL.py` file.

 Next we will write a simple test program to confirm that the `Uniform` class works as expected.